 Located about 45 minutes to the west of Highway 395 via Highway 178, the Kern River Valley offers a wealth of recreation opportunities.

-Although the Erskine Fire, which started June 23, 2016, burned more than 48,000 acres on the south side of the lake, taking more than 300 homes along with it, much of the area’s recreation was untouched.
+Although the Erskine Fire burned more than 48,000 acres on the south side of the lake in 2016, taking more than 300 homes along with it, much of the area’s recreation was untouched.
 The Kern River Valley is open for business.

 Even better, a record snowpack and winter rains raised the lake level on July 1, 2017, to more than 25 vertical feet above its level a year prior, which is well more than double the water behind the dam.
-Areas such as Paradise Cove and Kissack Cove, dry a year ago, are once again usable.
+Areas such as Paradise Cove and Kissack Cove, dry a year before, were once again usable.

 The Kern River Valley is a destination that offers varied interests for the young and old.
 Nobody will be disappointed.
 The area still has working cattle ranches, scenic beauty, and more recreational opportunities than one could imagine.